scholarslab/scholarslab.github.io/collections/_posts/2011-09-01-vim-config-and-windows.md

 layout: post
 slug: vim-config-and-windows
 title: Vim Config (and Windows)
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - code
 - praxis program
-- vim
 ---

 This is a set of instructions for configuring Vim for the Praxis Program.
 Most of it will only apply to Windows, but I've included some notes for any UNIX-like system (LINUX or Mac) at the bottom.